 One of the biggest vehicle insurance companies in America, Progressive is now also known for being one of the most affordable.
 The Ohio-based company can insure your motorcycle for as little as $75 a year, providing you’re not looking for a very complicated insurance policy.
-In fact, the company is so popular now that one in three motorcycles in America is insured by Progressive.Read full review
+In fact, the company is so popular now that one in three motorcycles in America is insured by Progressive.Read Full Review

 This Texas-based company now has over 8 million members among the US Army, its subsidiaries, and their families.
 While the company offers car and home insurance, its motorcycle insurance is actually outsourced to Progressive.
-On the other hand, USAA can help you with financing your motorcycle; the company offers low rates on loans and even refinancing.Read full review
+On the other hand, USAA can help you with financing your motorcycle; the company offers low rates on loans and even refinancing.Read Full Review

-The current market isn’t exactly flooded with choice, but it can get quite difficult to tell a great insurance offer apart from a mediocre one.
+The current market isn’t exactly flooded with choices, but it can get quite difficult to tell a great insurance offer apart from a mediocre one.
 Companies offering insurance sometimes aren’t very familiar with the motorcycle industry or what exactly bike riders need to cover when choosing a plan.
 Sometimes, it can just be a very bad deal for you, the rider.

 That’s why we’re very thorough when reviewing insurance companies.
 We examine every little detail of every offer.
 We read the fine print and look for any catches that might be easily missed.
 Below are the key areas we examine when compiling our motorcycle insurance comparison list.

 Before anything else, we need to know what exactly each insurance policy covers.
 This might come as a surprise, but there are many types of coverage to choose from when insuring your bike.
 Of course, the best possible outcome is all-in-one insurance as the default option.
 By this, we mean a policy that covers both bike damage and medical bills in case the rider suffers injuries.